fpvandoorn/Dagstuhl-tables/README.md

 * `e`: proven for this special case, see below.
 (We don't use `e` if another letter applies.)
 * `f`: If `k` is odd then `T(2k,k) ≥ 4`.
   * This also implies that for even `k` we have `T(2k+1,k) ≥ T(2(k+1),k+1) ≥ 4`
-  * For the proof we will use the terminology given under *Solutions for individual cases*.
+  * For the proof we will use the terminology given under *Solutions for Individual Cases*.
 Note that all non-dominated distributions use 2 or 3 tables.
   * Suppose this can be done in 3 days.
   * Suppose the assignment for day 1 is `{a, b, c}` with `k ≥ |a| ≥ |b| ≥ |c| ≥ 0`.
 We may assume that `|a|` is the largest among all table sizes on all days.
   * Let `x ∈ a` and let `x ∈ a₂ ⊆ a`, `b₂ ⊆ b` and `c₂ ⊆ c` be the participants of the table containing `x` on day 2.
 We may assume that `b₂ ≠ ∅` (by interchanging day 2 and 3), and from this we can conclude that `a₂ ≠ a` (otherwise `|a|` was not largest).